 The effects of war on a person’s physical and mental health can be severe.
-Going from a warzone back to regular civilian life is a pretty hard transition to veterans.
+Going from a warzone back to regular civilian life is a pretty hard transition for veterans.

 Sometimes veterans would feel isolated from the world.
 And one of the ways they can cope up with the loneliness is through companionship given by dogs.